 Markuse also showed the amount of "meltwater" this year near Qeqqatta in the Kangerlussuaq fjord.
 The bridge in this area was destroyed during the great record thaw of 2012.

-Luongo has also created an impressive mosaic using images taken by the European Copernicus network's Sentinel 2 satellite showing the Western Greenland "dark ice" on different days.
+Satellite imagery expert Annamaria Luongo has created an impressive mosaic using images taken by the European Copernicus network's Sentinel 2 satellite showing the Western Greenland "dark ice" on different days.
 The image includes almost 1,500 kilometres of coastline.

 Greenland keeps burning